devcutler/devcutler/README.md

 <h4>powah</h4> <h6>A game about generating electricity through the technological ages, written in C# with Monogame.</h6>
 </summary>

-I love automation and real-time strategy games.
+I love automation, real-time strategy, and resource management games.
 Factorio and Age Of Empires 2 with my dad are some of my fondest memories, and they've always been my favorite games, even now, eight to ten years later.
 Resource management is something that is incredibly fun for me, and I really enjoy designing systems to maximise efficiency and optimise production methods.

 `<image to go here>`